 Once you’ve got your priorities in order, the next question that needs answering is, “can IT handle the implementation?”
 Do you have the necessary skill sets in place?
 Are key processes in place (e.g., plans for release management and disaster recovery)?
 Staff for support and maintenance?
 Plans for future releases of SharePoint?

 Your change management strategy needs to be resolved next.
-In addition a collaboration culture, in order to succeed, you'll need a governance plan (including the involvement of business and IT), an adoption plan (in addition to training, "you've got to provide self-help and feedback mechanisms").
+In addition to a collaboration culture, in order to succeed, you’ll need a governance plan (including the involvement of business and IT), an adoption plan (in addition to training, “you’ve got to provide self-help and feedback mechanisms”).
 Speaking of plans, do you have an iterative roadmap for your SharePoint deployment?
-You'd better, as it's essential that you plan for the future from the beginning.
+You’d better, as it’s essential that you plan for the future from the beginning.

 By way of providing a concrete example of the path to a successful SharePoint implementation, Dux showed the following video demonstrating how the successful European airline EasyJet deployed SharePoint within their organization: